List of parties to the Treaty on the Non-Proliferation of Nuclear Weapons: Withdrawn state

 Article X.1 allows a state to leave the treaty if "extraordinary events, related to the subject matter of this Treaty, have jeopardized the supreme interests of its country", giving three months notice.
 The state is required to give reasons for leaving the NPT in this notice, and to provide this notice to other NPT Parties and to the UN Security Council.
 This Article does not provide for other states to question a state's interpretation of "supreme interests of its country".

 North Korea acceded to the NPT in 1985.
 On 12 March 1993, after it was found in non-compliance with its safeguards agreement, North Korea gave notice to withdraw from the NPT.
 However, on 11 June 1993, one day before the withdrawal was to take effect, North Korea reached agreement with the United States to freeze its nuclear program under the Agreed Framework and "suspended" its withdrawal notice.
 In October 2002, the United States accused North Korea of violating the Agreed Framework by pursuing a secret uranium enrichment program, and suspended shipments of heavy fuel oil under that agreement.
 In response, North Korea expelled IAEA inspectors, disabled IAEA equipment and, on 10 January 2003, announced that it was ending the suspension of its previous NPT withdrawal notification.

 There is disagreement among the parties to the treaty whether North Korea's withdrawal was in conformity with the terms of the treaty.
 North Korea said that only one more day's notice was sufficient for withdrawal from the NPT, as it had given 89 days before.
 The IAEA Board of Governors rejected this interpretation.
 Most countries held that a new three-months withdrawal notice was required, and some questioned whether North Korea's notification met the "extraordinary events" and "supreme interests" requirements of the Treaty.
 The Joint Statement of 19 September 2005 at the end of the Fourth Round of the Six-Party Talks called for North Korea to "return" to the NPT, implicitly acknowledging that it had withdrawn.
 As of October, 2016, North Korea has conducted five announced nuclear tests between October 9, 2006, to September 9, 2016.

 In 2020, Iran threatened to withdraw from the NPT if it is referred to the United Nations Security Council for alleged breaching the Joint Comprehensive Plan of Action.
-On 16 June 2025, as a result of the ongoing 2025 Israel-Iran war, Iran announced that its parliament was drafting a bill to withdraw from the NPT.
+On 16 June 2025, as a result of the Twelve-Day War, Iran announced that its parliament was drafting a bill to withdraw from the NPT.